CiscoDevNet/terraform-provider-intersight/website/docs/d/fault_instance.html.markdown

 ---
+subcategory: "fault"
 layout: "intersight"
 page_title: "Intersight: intersight_fault_instance"
-sidebar_current: "docs-intersight-data-source-fault-instance"
 description: |-
   An endpoint anomaly is represented by this object.
 ---

-# Data Source: intersight_fault._instance
+# Data Source: intersight_fault_instance
 An endpoint anomaly is represented by this object.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance: